ukicomputers/checkmater-docs/README.md

 Documentation links:
 - [General usage](usage) - how to use Checkmater and it's features
 - [API documentation](api-docs) - for **developers** - how to programmatically interact with Checkmater and implement it in your application/site
+- [Checkmater Extension](extension) - predict next chess moves in browser on chess websites
+- [General terms](terms) - general terms of service about Checkmater and its features
+- [Privacy Policy](privacy) - how we process and collect data about you

+## Status
+-  ✅ all Checkmater features are up and running (`30th January 2025, 14:30 Belgrade time`)

 &copy; Checkmater 2025